This article has links to products and services we love, which we may make commission from.

 2. Bolivar Peninsula (Crystal Beach)

-Boasting of 27 miles of sandy beaches and plenty of activities for guests, it’s not just its location at the Southeast of Houston that is an appeal.
+Boasting 27 miles of sandy beaches and plenty of activities for guests, it’s not just its location in the Southeast of Houston that is an appeal.

 For nature-lovers, this area is full of wildlife and is a popular bird-watching destination.

 The peninsula is part of the Great Coastal Birding Trail, where you can observe spoonbills and blue herons in their natural habitats.

 History enthusiasts can visit Fort Travis, which was built in 1836 to protect Port Galveston.

 After a day of exploring, enjoy some seafood on the water at Stingaree Restaurant or Hardheads Icehouse and Grill for live entertainment with your meal.

 While in the area, you can stay at Boardwalk Resort.
 It provides guests with easy beach access and plenty of on-site activities.

 There is a pool, as well as a splash area for children.
 Enjoy a game of mini-golf or foot billiards with your family.
 If you feel like relaxing, hop into a hammock or hot tub overlooking the water.